 A Grant Advisory Committee consisting of one representative from each of the five East End towns – Riverhead, Shelter Island, Southampton, Southold and East Hampton – works with LICF staff to review submitted proposals and recommend organizations to receive funding.

 Who We Help

-Any 501(c)(3) organization that meets best practice standards for charities and has substantial programs and/or services (50% or more) provided annually in one or more of the East End towns of Riverhead, Shelter Island, Southampton, Southold or East Hampton is eligible for a grant.
+Currently AFTEE is focused on the issues of food instability and other issues emerging as a result of the current pandemic.
+501(c)(3) organizations addressing these issues, meet best practice standards for charities and have substantial programs and/or services (50% or more) provided annually in one or more of the East End towns of Riverhead, Shelter Island, Southampton, Southold or East Hampton are eligible for a grant.

 To find out more about AFTEE or our grant process, contact us.

 J is a long time Watermill resident, married father of four and community advocate who has left his mark on some iconic institutions.
 His construction company, PERT Construction Corp, donated management services to build the new Rogers Memorial Library.
 J led the fundraising efforts to build the Library that now stands as a shining example of what is possible if the community comes together.
 He was also instrumental in developing a place for the Community’s youth to play sports and socialize in a safe place.
 Again, J was the principle fundraiser and built SYS, (Southampton Youth Services).
 His deep leadership and fundraising skills are now helping AFTEE’s Feed the Need campaign generate the critical funding necessary to support local pantries.